Welcome to ODENSE

 TAXI

-If you want a taxi to take you to Odense Congress Center from Odense Railway Station, you’ll find the taxi stop just outside the station, next to the bus stop.
-Please follow the signs at the station, as they will guide you to the right place.
-You can also call Odense Taxi at +0045 66122712 and order a car.
+If you want a taxi to take you to Jyske Bank Arena from Odense Railway Station, you will find the taxi stop just outside the station, next to the bus stop.

 BICYCLE

 For those who want to experience the city as well as have a transport vehicle, we recommend Donkey Republic where you can find rentable bikes.
-For more information, see: Rent a bike in Odense – Donkey Republic – Every ride counts Use your navigation system or this website https://odenserundt.dk/ directions to find the best or most scenic route to Odense Congress Center.

 Car